htalibart/ppsuite/README.md

 ### If you want to use VizContacts
-To visualize predicted contacts using VizContacts, you need to install :
+To visualize predicted contacts using VizContacts, you also need to install :
 * PyMOL : https://pymol.org/
 * Circos : http://www.circos.ca/

 ## Installation

 ### Compile the C++ solver library
-Go to apurva_compotts and run

 ```
+cd apurva_compotts/
 bash compile.bash
 ```

 ### Install Python modules
-run

 ```
 python3 setup.py install